buttso/coding-tool/README.md

 # Coding Tool

 This project is a prototype for a simple coding tool.
-The following image shows the main components of the tool.
+The following diagram shows the main components of the tool.

 ![Coding Tool Components](https://github.com/dneimke/coding-tool/blob/master/images/coding-tool-components.png?raw=true)